pho-veteran/flutter-assignment/README.md

 - `audioplayers`: ^6.4.0 - For playing audio in the Xylophone app
 - `rflutter_alert`: ^2.0.7 - For displaying alerts in various apps
 - `font_awesome_flutter`: ^10.8.0 - For enhanced icon support
+- `geolocator`: ^13.0.2 - For accessing device location in the Clima app
+- `http`: ^1.3.0 - For making API requests in the Clima app
+- `cupertino_icons`: ^1.0.8 - For iOS style icons

 ## Assets